teco-kit/DecisionTreeRules/README.md

 # DecisionTreeRules
 This modules are made to get and modify the tree rules out of a decision tree from sklearn.
-There are examples how to use in the file: example.py
+There are examples how to use in the file: example.py, simple_example.py

+In the simple example there is only a short introduction how to use the tree_extract_rule.py

 ## extract_rules
 This methode is to extract the rules out of a decision tree.
 It is possible to calculate the precision and recall for other Dataset then the training dataset.